Palace of the Immacolatella, Naples

 The palace is so named because of the statue of the Immaculate Conception by Francesco Pagano, which stands on the roof line over the entrance.
-The famous Immacolatella fountain, now called Fountain of the Giant, was initially associated with the building, and designed by Michelangelo Naccherino.
+The famous Immacolatella fountain, now called Fountain of the Giant (or of Immacolatella), was initially associated with the building, and designed by Michelangelo Naccherino.
 It was relocated and now stands on the seaside road, via Nazario Sauro, near the Castel dell'Ovo.